Prevalence of Alzheimer's Disease

-What is Alzheimer’s Disease?
+What Is Alzheimer's Disease?

-At What Age Alzheimer’s Disease Starts?
+At What Age Does Alzheimer's Disease Start?

-According to Alzheimer’s Association, Alzheimer’s is accompanied by 60 to 80 percent dementia.
-It is common for the elderly aged 65 or above (3).
+It is common for the elderly aged 65 or above.
 But sometimes it attacks middle-aged people as well, making itself a not-so elderly disease.
 People in their 40s or 50s may also develop this condition.
-If it happens so, it is called the early onset of Alzheimer’s disease (2).
+If it happens so, it is called the early onset of Alzheimer's disease.

-What Happens to the Brain?
+What Happens to the Brain in Alzheimer's Disease?

 -